xtrf/rigi-ios-sdk/README.md

 <br/>

-## Make previews
+## Capture previews

-With the Rigi SDK configured and the Localization prepared, you can start to make previews of the translatable texts in the simulator and load these previews to the Rigi server.
+With the Rigi SDK configured and the Localization prepared, you can start capturing previews of the screens with translatable texts in the simulator and upload these previews to the Rigi server.
 This section describes how to do this.

-### Make previews in the Simulator (manual)
+### Capture previews in the Simulator (manual)

 Run the app in the Xcode Simulator using the ***pseudo language*** scheme.
 In this example, we use the **RigiExample Rigi** scheme which automatically selectes the pseudo language (Zulu) and activates the Rigi SDK on startup.
 All translatable texts in the app should now be surrounded by the special pseudo markers **[#** string **#]**.